Toyota 2UZ-FE 4.7 V8: Specs, Reliability & High Mileage Guide - Battle Born

 Compression Ratio 9.6:1 (pre-VVT-i) · 10.0:1 (VVT-i)

-Power (pre-VVT-i) 230–245 hp @ 4,800 rpm
+Power (pre-VVT-i) 230 to 245 hp at 4,800 rpm

-Power (VVT-i) 271–282 hp @ 4,800 rpm
+Power (VVT-i) 271 to 282 hp at 4,800 rpm

-Torque (pre-VVT-i) 300–311 lb-ft @ 3,400 rpm
+Torque (pre-VVT-i) 300 to 311 lb-ft at 3,400 rpm

-Torque (VVT-i) 315–325 lb-ft @ 3,400 rpm
+Torque (VVT-i) 315 to 325 lb-ft at 3,400 rpm

-Oil Capacity 6.6 quarts (6.2L) with filter — 5W-30 recommended
+Oil Capacity 6.6 quarts (6.2L) with filter, 5W-30 recommended

-Timing System Belt-driven (non-interference) — 90,000-mile replacement interval
+Timing System Belt-driven (non-interference), 90,000-mile replacement interval

 Ignition Direct Ignition System (DIS), coil-on-plug, iridium spark plugs